microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 ### Actions

-1. The `IMemoryStore` should be split into four different interfaces, one for each responsibility.
+1. The `IMemoryStore` should be split into different interfaces, so that schema aware and schema agnostic operations are separated.
 2. The **Data Storage and Retrieval** and **Vector Search** areas should allow typed access to data and support any schema that is currently available in the customer's data store.
-3. The collection / index create functionality should allow developers to create their own implementations and support creating first party collections for built in functionality.
-Each implementation would be for a specific schema and data store type.
+3. The collection / index create functionality should allow developers to use a common definition that is part of the abstraction to create collections.
 4. The collection / index list/exists/delete functionality should allow management of any collection regardless of schema.
-There should be one implementation for each data store type.
 5. Remove opinionated behaviors from connectors.
 The opinionated behavior limits the ability of these connectors to be used with pre-existing vector databases.
 As far as possible these behaviors should be moved into decorators or be injectable.
 Examples of opinionated behaviors:
     1. The AzureAISearch connector encodes keys before storing and decodes them after retrieval since keys in Azure AI Search supports a limited set of characters.
     2. The AzureAISearch connector sanitizes collection names before using them, since Azure AI Search supports a limited set of characters.